Sadeka Halim

-Sadeka Halim is an academic.
+Sadeka Halim is a suspended academic.
 She is the former and first female vice-chancellor of Jagannath University, appointed by the President of Bangladesh since November 2023.
 She was a professor at Dhaka University and the first female dean of the Faculty of Social Sciences of the university.
 She is the first female to be the Information Commissioner of Bangladesh.

 Early life and education

 Halim's father, Fazlul Halim Chowdhury, was a vice-chancellor of the University of Dhaka.
 She passed the SSC exam from Udyon High School and the HSC exam from Holy Cross High School and College in Dhaka.
 She graduated from the University of Dhaka.